 A needle is inserted to draw blood.
-You may feel moderate pain, or only a prick or stinging sensation.
+You may feel slight pain, or only a prick or stinging sensation.
 Afterward, there may be some throbbing.

 High levels of lipoproteins can increase the risk of heart disease.
 The test is done to check your risk of atherosclerosis, stroke, and heart attack.